rockitconsulting/test.rockitizer/README.md

 # test.rockitizer
-Easy to use blaxbox based test suite for complex integration enviroments.
+Easy to use blackbox based test suite for complex integration enviroments.